CamIce2002/TheMrNewVegas.github.io/docs/3ddr/2-Installation.md

 **Step 15:** Ensure that the beginning of all paths in here match to where your Oblivion is located on your computer.
 Exit this menu once done.
 > If they do not, change the paths to where your game is located

-**Step 16:** In the dropdown again, select Dungeons & Daedra - Remastered", then press "Run".
+**Step 16:** In the dropdown again, select "Magic Loader", then press "Run".

 Enjoy playing the list!